barteljan/VISPER/docs/README-VISPER-Sourcery.md

 **Hier erklärst du einmal konkret wie man AutoAppReducer implementiert was er erzeugt und wo man es findet am besten du beginnst damit das Ziel zu beschreiben.**

 Generates an `ApplicationFactory` for any class that implements the `AutoAppReducer` marker protocol.
 This is usually implemented by the `AppState` and contains the (sub)states of the app.
 For every (sub)state the code for creating and adding a feature observer is auto generated.
+Keep in mind, that AutoAppReducer works only, if the properties got generated code delivered by AutoGeneralInitializer.

 ### AutoReducer - Auto genereating convinience reducers for changing a property of an specific state.